QilongZhang/srswiki/v2_EN_HTTPCallback.md

         #           "tcUrl": "rtmp://video.test.com/live?key=d2fa801d08e3f90ed1e1670e6e52651a",
         #           "pageUrl": "http://www.test.com/live.html"
         #       }
-        # if valid, the hook must return HTTP code 200(Stauts OK) and response
+        # If valid, the hook must return HTTP code 200 (Status OK) and its response,
-        # an int value specifies the error code(0 corresponding to success):
+        # an int value, specifies the error code (0 corresponding to success):
         #       0
-        # support multiple api hooks, format:
+        # Multiple API hooks are supported in this format:
         #       on_connect http://xxx/api0 http://xxx/api1 http://xxx/apiN
         on_connect      http://127.0.0.1:8085/api/v1/clients http://localhost:8085/api/v1/clients;

+        # on_close Hook
+        #
-        # when client close/disconnect to vhost/app/stream, call the hook,
+        # When clients close/disconnect from the vhost/app/stream, call this hook.
-        # the request in the POST data string is a object encode by json:
+        # The request's POST data will be a JSON object like the following:
         #       {
         #           "action": "on_close",
         #           "client_id": 1985,
         #           "ip": "192.168.1.10", "vhost": "video.test.com", "app": "live"
         #       }
-        # if valid, the hook must return HTTP code 200(Stauts OK) and response
+        # If valid, the hook must return HTTP code 200 (Status OK) with its response,
-        # an int value specifies the error code(0 corresponding to success):
+        # an int value, specifying the error code (0 corresponding to success):
         #       0
-        # support multiple api hooks, format:
+        # Multiple API hooks are supported in this format:
         #       on_close http://xxx/api0 http://xxx/api1 http://xxx/apiN
         on_close        http://127.0.0.1:8085/api/v1/clients http://localhost:8085/api/v1/clients;

+        # on_publish Hook
+        #
-        # when client(encoder) publish to vhost/app/stream, call the hook,
+        # When a client (encoder) publishes to the vhost/app/stream, call this hook.
-        # the request in the POST data string is a object encode by json:
+        # The request's POST data will be a JSON object similar to the following:
         #       {
         #           "action": "on_publish",
         #           "client_id": 1985,
         #           "ip": "192.168.1.10", "vhost": "video.test.com", "app": "live",
         #           "stream": "livestream"
         #       }
-        # if valid, the hook must return HTTP code 200(Stauts OK) and response
+        # If valid, the hook must return HTTP code 200 (Status OK) and its response,
-        # an int value specifies the error code(0 corresponding to success):
+        # an int value, specifies the error code (0 corresponding to success):
         #       0
-        # support multiple api hooks, format:
+        # Multiple API hooks are supported in this format:
         #       on_publish http://xxx/api0 http://xxx/api1 http://xxx/apiN
         on_publish      http://127.0.0.1:8085/api/v1/streams http://localhost:8085/api/v1/streams;

+        # on_unpublish Hook
+        #
-        # when client(encoder) stop publish to vhost/app/stream, call the hook,
+        # When a client (encoder) stops publishing to the vhost/app/stream, call this hook.
-        # the request in the POST data string is a object encode by json:
+        # The request's POST data will be a JSON object like this:
         #       {
         #           "action": "on_unpublish",
         #           "client_id": 1985,
         #           "ip": "192.168.1.10", "vhost": "video.test.com", "app": "live",
         #           "stream": "livestream"
         #       }
-        # if valid, the hook must return HTTP code 200(Stauts OK) and response
+        # If valid, the hook must return HTTP code 200 (Status OK) and its response,
-        # an int value specifies the error code(0 corresponding to success):
+        # an int value, specifies the error code (0 corresponding to success):
         #       0
-        # support multiple api hooks, format:
+        # Multiple API hooks are supported with this format:
         #       on_unpublish http://xxx/api0 http://xxx/api1 http://xxx/apiN
         on_unpublish    http://127.0.0.1:8085/api/v1/streams http://localhost:8085/api/v1/streams;

+        # on_play Hook
+        #
-        # when client start to play vhost/app/stream, call the hook,
+        # When client start to play the vhost/app/stream, call this hook,
-        # the request in the POST data string is a object encode by json:
+        # with the request's POST data a JSON object similar to:
         #       {
         #           "action": "on_play",
         #           "client_id": 1985,
         #           "ip": "192.168.1.10", "vhost": "video.test.com", "app": "live",
         #           "stream": "livestream"
         #       }
-        # if valid, the hook must return HTTP code 200(Stauts OK) and response
+        # If valid, the hook must return HTTP code 200 (Status OK) and its response,
-        # an int value specifies the error code(0 corresponding to success):
+        # an int value, specifies the error code (0 corresponding to success):
         #       0
-        # support multiple api hooks, format:
+        # Multiple API hooks are supported with this format:
         #       on_play http://xxx/api0 http://xxx/api1 http://xxx/apiN
         on_play         http://127.0.0.1:8085/api/v1/sessions http://localhost:8085/api/v1/sessions;

+        # on_stop
+        #
-        # when client stop to play vhost/app/stream, call the hook,
+        # When a client stops playing the vhost/app/stream, call this hook,
-        # the request in the POST data string is a object encode by json:
+        # with the request's POST data a JSON object as follows:
         #       {
         #           "action": "on_stop",
         #           "client_id": 1985,
         #           "ip": "192.168.1.10", "vhost": "video.test.com", "app": "live",
         #           "stream": "livestream"
         #       }
-        # if valid, the hook must return HTTP code 200(Stauts OK) and response
+        # If valid, the hook must return HTTP code 200 (Status OK) and its response,
-        # an int value specifies the error code(0 corresponding to success):
+        # an int value, specifies the error code (0 corresponding to success):
         #       0
-        # support multiple api hooks, format:
+        # Multiple API hooks are supported with this format:
         #       on_stop http://xxx/api0 http://xxx/api1 http://xxx/apiN
         on_stop         http://127.0.0.1:8085/api/v1/sessions http://localhost:8085/api/v1/sessions;

+        # on_dvr Hook
+        #
-        # when srs reap a dvr file, call the hook,
+        # When SRS reads a DVR file, call this hook,
-        # the request in the POST data string is a object encode by json:
+        # with the request's POST data a JSON object like this:
         #       {
         #           "action": "on_dvr",
         #           "client_id": 1985,